definotethan/-ITMGT-45.03-Aquino---IA-1-API-Data-Mashup/README.md

 ## How to Use

 Run the program, then it will fetch and show the data.
-If there is a problem or no data, it will ask if you want to try again or exit through the erminal.
+If there is a problem or no data, it will ask if you want to try again or exit through the terminal.

 ## How Data is Joined